Our mental health therapist help those fighting dissociative identity disorder.

-Though dissociative disorders are rare, their existence is scary.
+Though dissociative disorders are rare, their existence is concerning.
 There are three different types of dissociative disorders.

 1. Dissociative Identity Disorder (DID)

 Formerly known as multiple personality disorder or split personality.
-It can give a person numerous alternative identities which he can switch into.
-Each of his identity may have its name, mannerisms, characteristics, and even voice.
+It can give a person numerous alternative identities which they can switch into.
+Each identity may have its name, mannerisms, characteristics, and even voice.
 DID can cause gaps in the memory of people who have it.
 People suffering from DID can also have dissociative amnesia.

 2. Dissociative Amnesia

-A person suffering from dissociative amnesia can forget about himself or have difficulty remembering details about him far beyond typical forgetfulness.
+A person suffering from dissociative amnesia can forget about themself or have difficulty remembering details about them far beyond typical forgetfulness.
 The forgotten information may involve life history or identity, but it is often a particular event, such as abuse or combat.
 These amnesic episodes can last anywhere from a few minutes to several years.

 3. Depersonalization Disorder